 When the grilled chicken tenders are done cooking remove them from the grill and let them rest for a few minutes.
 The breading on these Traeger chicken tenderloins can be fragile, and the short rest lets the breading firm up.

-My favorite way to eat these is to place the chicken tenderloins on some keto bread with pickles, lettuce, cheese, and mayo.
+My favorite way to eat these is to place the chicken tenderloins on bread with pickles, lettuce, cheese, and mayo.
 It tastes just like a Chik-Fil-A sandwich!!!
 Seriously ????

 Traeger Grilled Chicken Tenders